RyanSkraba/components/components-salesforce/src/main/resources/README.md

 ## Generating required Jar files from Salesforce WSDL files

-When changing to a new Salesforce version, the Jar files corresponding to the WSDL files need to be regenerated.
+When changing to a new Salesforce version, the Jar files corresponding to the WSDL file needs to be regenerated.

 The general instructions are here:

 [https://developer.salesforce.com/page/Introduction_to_the_Force.com_Web_Services_Connector](https://developer.salesforce.com/page/Introduction_to_the_Force.com_Web_Services_Connector)

-We only need the Partner and Metadata WSDL files.
-Check these files into source control at this directory.
+We only need the Partner WSDL file.
+Check this file into source control at this directory.

 When generating the Jar files from the WSDL, the command in the instructions is missing some Jar files.
 Below is a command that worked.
 You may need to Google around to find the right
 Jar files to satisfy the dependencies if they have not fixed the problems.